Boshen/top-github-dependents-by-stars/README.md

-# ghtopdep - TypeScript Implementation
+# top-github-dependents-by-stars

-A TypeScript port of [ghtopdep](https://github.com/github-tooling/ghtopdep) - CLI tool for sorting GitHub repository dependents by stars.
+A TypeScript implementation of a CLI tool for sorting GitHub repository dependents by stars.
+Based on [ghtopdep](https://github.com/github-tooling/ghtopdep).

 ## Features